The content of this page is intended for healthcare professionals only.

 You get a brief overview of what it is, how an enlarged prostate can be treated, and – most importantly – why it’s critical to seek help at an early stage.
 Use the short links below.

-Nightly visits to the toilet are something that many men experience as they get older, and it's a common symptom of Benign Prostate Enlargement (BPE).
+Nightly visits to the toilet are something that many men experience with rising age, and it’s a common symptom of Benign Prostate Enlargement (BPE).

 BPE happens to 50% of all men over 50 years and it gets even more frequent with increasing age.
 If you are one of them, it’s important to remember that you are not alone, and there is help available.